The English Academic Immersion Program at John Abbott College is designed for international students, to

 Host families are located an average 50-minute bus ride from John Abbott College via Montreal’s clean, comfortable, and efficient public transportation system.

 Host families share their day-to-day life with international students, including leisure activities and outings.
-All host families are screened by John Abbott College.
+All host families are screened by John Abbott College and require a valid police check for all family members over the age of 18.
 They are selected to ensure a fulfilling and cultural experience.
 A member of the College staff is available 24/7 to assist students with personal matters.